MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ---
 # How To Measure Concurrency, Pt.
 2

-If there's no metric of concurrency, you can **sum up latencies and divide by the duration**.
+If there’s no metric of concurrency, you can **sum up latencies and divide by the duration**.

 \\[